huntergps/handbook-docs/Fuse/03 - UI Components.md

 To make it act on the opposite state, you can use `WhileFalse`, or `WhileTrue Invert="true"`.

-If you want the `Switch` to start out being set:
+If you want the `Switch` to start out being activated:

 	<Switch Value="true" />